pdjingle/ResturGener/README.md

 * GitHub Repository Link: https://github.com/pdjingle/ResturGener
 * Project Presentation Link:

+## Introduction to the Restaurant Generator
+	<<<< This will be more of a sales piece of the README, per Ron's suggestion.
+I'm writing a draft of it now and will insert shortly for both of your perousal, feedback, or editing. - ALF>>>

 ## Functionalitty

 * User goes to this site: https://cors-anywhere.herokuapp.com/ and requests temporary access via the button.